Financial Benefits for TLC Drivers

-During the COVID-19 health crisis, we understand that TLC drivers in New York have and continue to be greatly affected.
+Throughout the COVID-19 pandemic, we understand that TLC drivers in New York have been and continue to be greatly affected.
 With fewer rides being requested and the City’s changing restrictions, drivers’ income from trips have taken a huge hit but there is financial support for you out there.

-Please note: the following information is correct as far as INSHUR are aware at the time of writing (14/10/20) and we recommend you seek personalized advice to ensure what you are eligible for.
+Please note: the following information is correct as far as INSHUR are aware at the time of writing (March 17 2021).
+We recommend you seek personalized advice to ensure you understand what you are eligible for.

 First up, there are a lot of acronyms that you may have heard if you’ve tried to navigate the help available before, so we’ve laid them out for you:

 — SBA – Small Business Administration

 This is a long-term, low-interest loan from the Small Business Administration (SBA) that provides economic relief to small businesses that are currently experiencing a loss of revenue temporarily during the pandemic.

 Targeted EIDL Advance (Grant)

 The COVID-19 Targeted EIDL Advance was signed into law on December 27, 2020, as part of the Economic Aid to Hard-Hit Small Businesses, Non-Profits, and Venues Act.
 The grant provides businesses in low-income communities with advance funds of up to $10,000 to ensure small business continuity, adaptation, and resiliency.

 SBA will reach out to those who qualify.